The Ride (2010 film): Production

-Filmed in Spring of 2008, it has an original score by Brooklyn band The Weight.
+Filmed in 2008, it has an original score by Brooklyn band The Weight.
 Director Meredith Danluck and DP Jake Burghart both previously worked on the VBS.tv showcase entitled Toxic Garbage Island.
 It was produced by VICE Films as a presentation of a Jeff Yapp production.

 Release, reception

 It premiered in March 2010 at the SXSW Film Festival.
 According to a review in the Austinist, "People are the soul of a well-told story and Danluck is enamored with her down-home characters at the expense of a deeper look at the sport, its history and rules.
 Danluck’s not-quite-novel glimpses into rural southern culture eclipse the beautifully shot ringside action.
 She’s hooked on the rugged romance of cowboydom, from cattle to Coors, and less transfixed by the intricacies that lead these people into the bull’s eye."